k-saenz/Order66exe/README.md

 <br>
 <h3>This site is being developed using ASP.NET Core 5.0</h3>
 <p>
-  If you have any experience with Website designing (HTML, CSS, JS, etc.) or Microsoft technologies (ASP.NET, C#, etc), or if you would like learn any of these, you are more than welcome to clone this repo and mess around with the code.
+  If you have any experience with Website development (HTML, CSS, JS, etc.) or Microsoft technologies (ASP.NET, C#, etc), or if you would like learn any of these, you are more than welcome to clone this repo and mess around with the code.
   After all, I created this project to practice coding and deploying web applications.
 </p>
-<h4>If you are interested in contributing to this project, see the #info channel in the Discord Server</h4>
+<h4>If you are interested in contributing to this project, see the Info channel in the Discord Server</h4>